This is what I’m working on now. But before we get to that, first a little background:

 Florian’s idea behind the restaurant tour was to create a unique setting for each encounter of the WorkLife Book Club.
 He believes that food is an expression of individuals, communities and cultures.
 He wants to take the group on a journey through the old and the new.
 His intention is to create an experience that is less like venue visiting and more like dropping in for a catch-up with a series of food-loving, old friends.
 He wants the experience to be as convivial as it is culinary, and it’s not about just the food either, as importantly, for Florian, it’s also about the drinks.

 Each of the chapters details a meeting of the Shoreditch WorkLife Book Club, each of which is held at a different location as Florian takes the members on his gastronomic tour of the neighbourhood.
 Every meeting has an overarching theme, reflected in the choice of WorkLife story and featured book, which they take it in turns to choose.
 The person who chooses is also the person who reads the case at the beginning of the meeting.
 Each case tells the protagonist’s story and introduces the book from which they gleaned wisdom, and found help in navigating their situation.
 The WorkLife Book Club then discusses the case.
 At the end of the meeting they each summarise the WorkLife lessons they took from this.

-My stated mission is to help people learn through reading.
-I also have a secret mission, which is to draw attention to stories of change and active decision making, people standing up and saying they want to do something different with their WorkLife.
-I want to highlight stories, books and discussions that focus on in-depth portrayals of subjects’ inner feelings, thoughts and motivations.
+Aisling’s stated mission is to help people learn through reading.
+She also has a secret mission, which is to draw attention to stories of change and active decision making, people standing up and saying they want to do something different with their WorkLife.
+She wants to highlight stories, books and discussions that focus on in-depth portrayals of subjects’ inner feelings, thoughts and motivations.
 While readers will not encounter the exact scenarios they read about, they will be able to use an expanded ability to understand and respond to multiple competing viewpoints.